smart-edge-open/EMCO/docs/design/Emco_Integrity_Access_Management.md

 #### Authorization Policies with Istio

-A deny policy is added to ensure that only authenticated users (with right token) are allowed access.
+A deny policy is added to ensure that only authenticated users (with the right token) are allowed access.

 ```shell
 apiVersion: "security.istio.io/v1beta1"